andreyponomarevru/static-site-generator/sssg/src/assets/text/articles/2021-03-20-asynchronous-programming-in-javascript-part-ii-synchronous-vs.-asynchronous-code.md

 console.log ('All done! ' + image + 'displayed.');
 ```

-<de;>You should now get an error in your console instead of the third message:</del> \[there is no error; looks like it is mistake in MDN article; instead of an error shown below, the output is `Starting` — `All done! undefineddisplayed.` — `It worked :)`\]
+<del>You should now get an error in your console instead of the third message:</del> \[there is no error; looks like it is a mistake in MDN article; instead of an error shown below, the output is `Starting` — `All done! undefineddisplayed.` — `It worked :)`\]

 ```js
 TypeError: image is undefined; can't access its "src" property
 ```
-This is because at the time the browser tries to run the third `console.log()` statement, the `fetch()` block has not finished running so the `image` variable has not been given a value \[but even if it would have finished running, the result would have been the same cause the message from Fetch API is handled only *after* all sync code in the script (recall: all code inside a file wrapped in a single anonymous function and i handled by Macrotask Queue as a single task, whitch must be 100% complete before handling Microtask Queue -> rendering -> and then handling 1 task from Macrotask Queue again)\].
+This is because at the time the browser tries to run the third `console.log()` statement, the `fetch()` block has not finished running so the `image` variable has not been given a value \[but even if it would have finished running, the result would have been the same cause the message from Fetch API is handled only *after* all sync code in the script (recall: all code inside a file wrapped in a single anonymous function and is handled by Macrotask Queue as a single task, which must be 100% complete before handling Microtask Queue -> rendering -> and then handling 1 task from Macrotask Queue again)\].

 To fix the problematic `fetch()` example described above and make the three `console.log()` statements appear in the desired order, you could make the third `console.log()` statement run async as well.